-The hardest style to get right, as any interior designer will tell you, isn’t contemporary or classical, but the fusion of these two different styles to create an eclectic or lived-in look.
+Interior design secrets are easy to crack, with mixing old and new pieces in a room to create an eclectic or lived-in look one of the simplest to get right.
 Combining old and new, or marrying vintage with modern, can produce a room scheme that looks as though it has evolved over many years.
 Blending modern trends with inherited pieces and items that have sentimental importance is what makes our homes unique.
 There’s something special about a room that stimulates your nostalgic senses, but creating a balance so that the room looks elegant rather than untidy or a mishmash of junk can be challenging.

 As with any room scheme, determining the overall feel you want to achieve is the best starting point.
-Do you want the space to feel elegant, fresh, lived-in, relaxed, classic or unorthodox?
+Do you want the interior design mix of old and new to feel elegant, fresh, lived-in, relaxed, classic or unorthodox?
 It will then be easier to choose the designs for your desired look.

 Stunning spaces with high ceilings, fabulous windows and original features provide the perfect backdrop to any design, and it is possible to introduce a little of this to a less architecturally interesting space.
 Eclectic interiors tend to be based on either traditional or industrial roots, so adding raw elements such as exposed brickwork, weathered textural wall finishes and classically styled fireplaces will help to set the scene.
 To add this element to a more modern space, take a look at the wallpaper ranges at Rockett St George – I particularly love the Brooklyn Tin Tiles design.